Admin Guide: File types supported by the Azure Information Protection client

 These two settings result in the Azure Information Protection client applying generic protection to all files that have a file name extension.
 If this is your goal, no further configuration is required.
 However, you can define exceptions for specific file types, so that they are still natively protected.
-To do this, you must make three additional registry edits for each file type:
+To do this, you must make three (for 32-bit Windows) or 6 (for 64-bit Windows) additional registry edits for each file type:

-For HKEY_LOCAL_MACHINE\Software\Microsoft\MSIPC\FileProtection (32-bit Windows) or HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Microsoft\MSIPC\FileProtection (64-bit Windows): Add a new key that has the name of the file name extension (without the preceding period).
+For HKEY_LOCAL_MACHINE\Software\Microsoft\MSIPC\FileProtection and HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Microsoft\MSIPC\FileProtection (if applicable): Add a new key that has the name of the file name extension (without the preceding period).